Sailors in Ming China

 This entry is about sailors during the Ming dynasty (1368–1644).
 China has a long history of navigation and sailing, and in the early Ming, Chinese navigational power was even stronger than the European powers.
-The founder of the Ming dynasty, the Hongwu Emperor, known as Zhu Yuanzhang or Taizu, strictly prohibited sailing abroad, but one of his later successors, the Yongle Emperor, preferred to use large fleets to build a tributary system and to show the Ming empire's national power.
+The founder of the Ming dynasty, the Hongwu Emperor, strictly prohibited sailing abroad, but one of his later successors, the Yongle Emperor, preferred to use large fleets to build a tributary system and to show the Ming empire's national power.
 After his death, however, emperors were disinclined for supporting such explorations to the world overseas.
 The revival of maritime trade happened in mid 16th century when the Portuguese were allowed to trade in the port city of Macao and the Longqing Emperor opened Quanzhou as a port for legal international trade.

 Origin of Ming sailors

 Sailors were mainly from coastal areas, but the area of Min, today known as Fujian, was most famous for its people's skills in sailing.
-The Min people chose to make a living from the sea because their lands were close to the ocean, making them too salty for efficient farming.
-These cultivated lands seldom produced enough crops, so most Min people tended to work on boats or marine trade.
-The Ming government, however, prohibited maritime trade until 1567, so the Min people's commercial activities were illegal.
+The Ming people chose to make a living from the sea because their lands were close to the ocean, making them too salty for efficient farming.
+These cultivated lands seldom produced enough crops, so most Ming people tended to work on boats or marine trade.
+The Ming government, however, prohibited maritime trade until 1567, so the Ming people's commercial activities were illegal.
 Caught between salty, infertile fields and the maritime ban, many of them secretly participated in illegal trade.
 Illegal trade attracted pirates, both from local areas and from Japan, whose interactions with coastal areas posed a threat to coastal defense officials.
 One Ming official pointed out that opening ports would benefit both the government and local people because allowing maritime trade could turn illegal profits into government revenue, while at the same time reducing the pressure on the Ming coastal defense.